SUI-Components/sui-components/components/atom/skeleton/README.md

 # AtomSkeleton

-> Skeleton is used to display the loading state of a component while avoding layout shift.
+> Skeleton is used to display the loading state of a component while avoiding layout shift.

 <!-- ![](./assets/preview.png) -->